The Written Word

 Build K-1 Early Reading Intervention Training for Educators

-Literacy and Learning Seminars for Parents & Educators
+Literacy and Learning Workshops for Parents

 We are a dyslexia-focused Center dedicated to educating and supporting students, parents, and teachers within our local communities.